lauraalexandria/movie_recommendation_chat/README.md

 #### 🧠 LLM Evaluation & RAG Impact Analysis

 **Evaluation Methodology:**
-Prior to selecting the retrieval method, I conducted a comprehensive comparison between the RAG-enhanced chat and the baseline chat (without RAG capabilities) using the same evaluation dataset.
+After selecting the retrieval method, I conducted a comprehensive comparison between the RAG-enhanced chat and the baseline chat (without RAG capabilities) using the same evaluation dataset.

 **Evaluation Process:**
 - Used the LLM itself to classify each response into three categories:
   - **"NON_RELEVANT"** - Incorrect or irrelevant recommendations
   - **"PARTLY_RELEVANT"** - Partially correct but incomplete answers
   - **"RELEVANT"** - Accurate and appropriate recommendations
 - Implemented additional validation steps to verify movie name accuracy, particularly important for recent films where the base model's knowledge is limited
-- Primary metric: **Relevance Proportion** - percentage of "RELEVANT" classifications
+- **Primary metric:** Percentage of "RELEVANT" classifications

 **Key Findings:**
-- **📈 20% Improvement**: RAG system increased relevant responses by 20 percentage points
+- **📈 Improvement**: RAG system increased relevant responses by 20 percentage points
 - **🎯 Enhanced Capabilities**:
-  - **Base Chat**: Limited to recommending films based on director history and well-known titles
   - **RAG System**: Successfully recommends recent releases and non-American cinema beyond the model's original training data
+  - **Base Chat**: It still performed better than RAG in recommending films by a specific director
 - **🌍 Expanded Coverage**: RAG effectively bridges the knowledge gap for content outside the model's cutoff date and regional focus

-**Conclusion**: The RAG implementation significantly outperforms the baseline by leveraging the custom movie database, demonstrating particular strength in handling contemporary and international film recommendations.

 | Prompt Strategy       | Factuality | Relevance | Fluency | Selected |
 |-----------------------|------------|-----------|---------|----------|